Home Compare BEI.DE vs KR

 Beiersdorf Aktiengesellschaft vs The Kroger Co.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Kroger Co carrying a narrow edge on stability.
-Beiersdorf Aktiengesellschaft still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
+Structurally, Beiersdorf Aktiengesellschaft and The Kroger Co are closely matched — neither holds a meaningful edge overall.
+The Kroger Co still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (BEI.DE: HDAX, KR: S&P 500).
+Peer scores are normalised within each company's primary universe (BEI.DE: HDAX, KR: Russell 1000).

 Trajectory Similarity